moia-oss/scala-http-client/README.md

 * HTTP 400 Bad Request _without entity_ => `HttpClientError`
 * HTTP 4xx, 5xx, others => `HttpClientError`
 * if the deadline expired => `DeadlineExpired`
-* if an `AwsRequestSigner` is given, but the request already includes an "Authorization" header => `AlreadyAuthorized`
+* if an `AwsRequestSigner` is given, but the request already includes an "Authorization" header => `AlreadyAuthorizedException`
 * weird akka-errors => `ExceptionOccurred`